higgsmass/mpi-bprof/README.md

 # mpi-bprof

 # Summary
-EMPI Business Object Profiler - A web services interface to Master Index Data Manager (MIDM) that takes as it's input demographic information (in plain or encrypted format), queries the database and returns matching patient records.
+EMPI Business Object Profiler - A web services interface to Master Index Data Manager (MIDM) It takes as it's input demographic information (in plain-text or encrypted format), queries (using WSDL/SOAP web services) the database and returns matching patient records.
 For each matching record, it also retrurns a list of local ID's (LID) found for a given institution.
+The number of matches can be controlled using the match score.
+See the configuration for more details.
 The output is serialized and (optionally) can be encrypted.

 # Documentation
 https://hssc.github.io/mpi-bprof/